Middle Distance Event at Bowden Housteads

 Planner: Pete Tryner

 Runnable deciduous woodland and a variety of open and semi-open areas.
 Several stream valleys provide contour detail.
 It is split into three parts by the Sheffield Parkway and A57, but footbridges mean this doesn't have a negative impact on course planning.
-An excellent map was surveyed and drawn in 2010 by Marcus Pinker.More details about Bowden Housteads...
+Map resurveyed and updated to ISOM 2017-2 by Ian Cooper in 2019.More details about Bowden Housteads...

 Safety & risk